Fsu0413/QtCompile/library/999-Misc/003-Current failures.md

 MinGW version and Windows hosted cross build version should wait for 6.0.1.
 Build and package script of other versions are currently under investigation.

+Linked OpenSSL support on Android is currently broken, due to following issue.

+[QTBUG-89473](https://bugreports.qt.io/browse/QTBUG-89473) - Cannot build Android with -openssl-linked (Closed but fix is on dev branch, not 6.0 branch)

+One should wait for 6.1.0 for linked OpenSSL support on Android.

 ## WebEngine of Qt 5.15.2 does not build on macOS 11 and Windows 10

 See [this post](http://www.qtcn.org/bbs/read.php?tid=85733&ds=1#201581) (Sorry, it's in Chinese)